TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 -- outputs the infinite list [x, f x, f f x, ...] iterate f seed = unfold (\x -> Just (x, f x)) seed
 ```
-While `foldr` and `foldl` are some of the most common favorite function of haskell proggramers;  `` remains mostly ignored.
+While `foldr` and `foldl` are some of the most common favorite function of haskell programers;  `` remains mostly ignored.
 It is so ignored that to get the inbuilt version, one has to`import Data.List`.
 We will soon see an eggregious case where Haskell's own website ignored it.
-One of the paper we referred was litrally titled "The Under-Appreciated Unfold".
+One of the paper we referred was literally titled "The Under-Appreciated Unfold".

 #exercise(sub : "Some more inbuilt functions")[
   Implement the following functions using fold and unfold.